fmager/real-time/m1_memory_hierarchies/README.md

 ## Perspective
 The further you move from simple, albeit heavy, problems such as a matrix-matrix problem to more heterogenous problems, such as training a neural network, the harder it can be to get good performance.
-How do you know or reason about what is where when in complex systems like [PyTorch](https://pytorch.org/), [Tensorflow](https://www.tensorflow.org/), [JAX](https://jax.readthedocs.io/en/latest/), [Numba](https://numba.pydata.org/) and [Taichi](https://www.taichi-lang.org/).
+How do you know or reason about what is where and when in complex systems like [PyTorch](https://pytorch.org/), [Tensorflow](https://www.tensorflow.org/), [JAX](https://jax.readthedocs.io/en/latest/), [Numba](https://numba.pydata.org/) and [Taichi](https://www.taichi-lang.org/)?
 All of these frameworks, compilers and domain specific languages have to nudge you in different directions to give them the restrictions and hints needed to let them run your code as efficiently as possible.
 Nudges like defining your neural network as a computational graph.
 If you're unsure about what a computational graph is, the basic version is that you define a bunch of operations and how they relate